 Charming old towns in Keelung, Jiufen (九份) and Shifen (十分) are popular spots to visit on a day trip from Taipei.

 However, these places aren’t the most accessible to visit despite the proximity.
-Public transportation involves too many transfers across various means, while cab drivers are known to mark up fares for unsuspecting tourists.
+Public transportation involves too many transfers across various means, while cab drivers are known to mark up fares to unsuspecting tourists.
 No one wants to spend additional time and money when those can be spent on better things, such as food.
 Oh yes, all the great food to be discovered in Taiwan~

 How to get to Jiufen & Shifen from Taipei